 These trucks have very little upholstery when new.
 The seat needs recovered but the springs are fine.
 The floormat is gone.
 New floormats are sold.
 The dash is in good shape and not cut up.
 Doorpanels and roof are not cut up either.
 Vintage gunracks still in place!
 The large lever under the dash is for the horns on the hood.
 The doors and windows work as they should but the button on the passenger door is sticky.
 Both windows are sticky to roll up/down which is normal.
 It’s easy to lube them.
 Door glass and rear window are cracked.

 The body is in nice shape.
 Original paint with nice patina.
 No sign of any repaint ever.
 No bondo or filler.
 No rust-thru anywhere on the exterior.
 Straight body for the most part with a few small dings.
 The hood on these trucks opens and tilts to either side.
 It can also be removed easily which makes mechanical jobs easier.
 The latches on both sides work properly.
 There is no rust-thru on the undercarriage either and the frame is in nice shape.
 The front removable floorpan piece has two smaller spots of rust.
 The other area of the floor and the rest of the sheetmetal has no rust-thru.
 This includes, but is not limited to: the cab, box, doors, hood, fenders, inner fenders, firewall, header, cowl, tailgate, roof, etc. etc. The aftermarket grandpa horns are included! lol.
 I have not tried them to see if they work.
 They can be removed and the two holes easily sealed from inside the hood.
 A winch bumper looks cool on the old cornbinders.
 Overall, the body is in nice original shape.
 It’s a good one to restore or just drive as-is.

 More info: Listing has ended.
-Search on eBay for similar 1957 International
+Click to search on eBay for similar 1957 International (Affiliate link)

 Seller's other items: tutheck